Surrey county cricket teams: 18th century

 The first recorded inter-county match took place in 1709 between Kent and Surrey.

 Surrey teams held first-class status throughout the 18th century, depending on the quality of their opponents, largely due to the Chertsey Cricket Club and famous patrons such as Charles Bennet, 4th Earl of Tankerville.
 Noted Surrey players included Lumpy Stevens, William Yalden and Billy Beldham.

 19th century

-The present Surrey County Cricket Club was formed at a meeting which took place at the Horns Tavern in Kennington following a match between Gentlemen of Surrey and Players of Surrey at The Oval (in its initial season as a cricket ground) on 21 & 22 August 1845.
-The earliest important match at The Oval was Surrey Club v Marylebone Cricket Club (MCC) on 25 & 26 May 1846.
+The present Surrey County Cricket Club was formed at a meeting which took place at the Horns Tavern in Kennington following a match between Gentlemen of Surrey and Players of Surrey at The Oval (in its initial season as a cricket ground) on 21 and 22 August 1845.
+The earliest important match at The Oval was Surrey Club v Marylebone Cricket Club (MCC) on 25 and 26 May 1846.
 Only 194 runs were scored in the match with a top score of 13.
 W. R. Hillyer took 14 wickets to help MCC win by 48 runs.
-Surrey County Cricket Club played its first important match v Kent at The Oval on 25 & 26 June 1846, winning by 10 wickets.
+Surrey County Cricket Club played its first important match v Kent at The Oval on 25 and 26 June 1846, winning by 10 wickets.

-For the history of Surrey cricket since the foundation of the county club, see : Surrey County Cricket Club.